tzabcoder/OrderBookSimulator/SPEC.md

 * Cancel order - cancel an order in the order book
 * Match orders - execute a trade (matching orders in the order book)

+The match orders function is event driven.
+See the Order matching mechanics section for more information.

 ```cpp
 class OrderBook {
 	string instrumentSymbol;         // Symbol for the order book's security